3bdesamad/gplay-scraper-webui/README.md

 - **Similar Apps:** Find apps similar to a given package name.
 - **Search Suggestions:** Get keyword suggestions.
 - **Region Control:** Easily select the country and language for your queries using a single dropdown.
+- **Compare Two Apps: Instantly compare two apps side-by-side, including their ratings, installs, reviews, developer details, release dates, and more — all displayed in a clean, responsive comparison table.

 ---